Organic Farming is Better for Wildlife

 By working within nature's cycles and practicing environmentally sustainable land management, organic systems are designed to benefit wildlife and the natural world.

-Organic farms support a wealth of wildlife, providing food and homes for a multitude of species, including bees, birds and butterflies.
+Opting for food that comes from organic farms is a great way to support a wealth of wildlife that provides food and homes for a multitude of species, including bees, birds and butterflies.

 Read on to find out:

 - Why it's so important that we protect our insects

 - How organic farming can help support insects and other wildlife

 Did you know that on average, plant, insect and bird life is up to 50% more abundant on organic farms?
 Organic farming is a great way to make our rural environments much more nature-friendly

 41% of Britain's wildlife species have declined since 1970, and more than one in ten are currently facing extinction .
 It's never been more important to protect our wildlife, especially insects.